Frequently Asked Questions

 Choreography that allows any dancer to be physically placed more than six feet off the ground of any scenic piece or prop could be considered hazardous.
 Routines in violation of these noted safety standards will be penalized at the Show Director and/or Judges’ discretion.

-What kind of props are we allowed to use?
+What kind of props are we NOT allowed to use?

 - Fire, knives, weapons, live animals, helium-filled balloons and fog machines are prohibited.